kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

 And the following plot shows the fuzzy policy overlaid onto the raw policy.
 Visually, it can be seen that both policies align quite well.
 In this particular case, the match was about 90% (obtained by comparing each populated raw policy value with its fuzzy counterpart.
-The fuzzy policy was required significantly less storage space, but I believe that there is still room for improvement in terms of both storage and accuracy -- particularly with more complex entities.
+The fuzzy policy also required significantly less storage space, but I believe that there is still room for improvement in terms of both storage and accuracy -- particularly with more complex entities.

 {% assign imagePath = "/assets/images/blog/ml/ex1/fuzzy_raw_policy.png" | relative_url %}